History of Alexandria: Islamic rule

+It formed an emirate of the Ayyubid Empire, where Saladin's elder brother Turan Shah was granted a sinecure to keep him from the front lines of the crusades.
+In the year 1365, Alexandria was brutally sacked after being taken by the armies of the Crusaders, led by King Peter of Cyprus.
+By the fourteenth and fifteenth centuries, Venice had eliminated the jurisdiction and its Alexandrian warehouse became the center of the distribution of spices to the Portuguese Cape route to open in 1498, which marked the commercial decline, worsened by the Turkish invasion.

 There has been a persistent belief that the Library of Alexandria and its contents were destroyed in 642 during the Arab invasion.

 The Lighthouse was destroyed by earthquakes in the 14th century, and by 1700 the city was just a small town amidst the ruins.

-Though smaller, the city remained a significant port for Mediterranean trade well through the medieval period, under the Mamluk sultanate, playing a part in the trade network of Italian city-states.
+Though smaller, the city remained a significant port for Mediterranean trade well through the medieval period under the Mamluk sultanate, playing a part in the trade network of Italian city-states.
 However, it declined still further under the Ottoman Empire, losing its water supply from the Nile, and its commercial importance, as Rosetta (Rashid) became more useful as a port.

 Modern history

 Napoleonic invasion

 Alexandria figured prominently in the military operations of Napoleon's expedition to Egypt in 1798.
 French troops stormed the city on July 2, 1798 and it remained in their hands until the British victory at the Battle of Alexandria on March 21, 1801, following which the British besieged the city which fell to them on 2 September 1801.

 Two French savants assessing the population of Alexandria in 1798 estimated 8,000 and 15,000.